 Intercept is an integrated, trauma-informed approach that offers a variety of evidence based practices to meet the individualized needs of a family and young person.
 We are currently providing the following evidenced based practices: Trauma Focused Cognitive Behavioral Therapy (TFCBT), Adolescent Community Reinforcement Approach (ACRA), Collaborative Problem Solving (CPS), and Community Advocacy Project (CAP).

 Family intervention specialists work intensely with only four to five families at a time, allowing them to focus on meeting a child and family’s individual needs.

-- Specialists meet with families two to three times each week for sessions in the home that are built around the family’s schedule and convenience.
+- Family intervention specialists meet with families two to three times each week for sessions in the home that are built around the family’s schedule and convenience.
 They are on-call 24/7 in case of family emergency.

-- Specialists address issues with schools, courts and children’s services that can seem overwhelming.
+- Family intervention specialists address issues with schools, courts and children’s services that can seem overwhelming.
 They stand with parents at school or legal meetings and advocate for them as multiple expectations and requirements are met.

-- Specialists work with licensed clinicians to build treatment plans and work step-by-step with the family and child as new parenting techniques are learned and interventions change behavior.
+- Family intervention specialists work with licensed clinicians to build treatment plans and work step-by-step with the family and child as new parenting techniques are learned and interventions change behavior.

 Intercept does “whatever it takes” to help children and parents succeed.
 Specialists bring intensity and focus to a family’s individual challenges.

 - It’s a comprehensive program that includes a therapeutic approach to parenting skills education, school interventions, development of positive peer groups, and extensive help for families and children in accessing community resources and long-term, ongoing support.